 Accidents that happen elsewhere

-If you slip over and hurt yourself on someone else’s property, whether this in a city park, on a sidewalk, in a store, a library, or even your best friend’s patio, there is a good chance that your injuries were not your fault entirely.
+If you slip over and hurt yourself on someone else’s property, whether this in a city park, on a sidewalk, in a store, a library, or even on your best friend’s patio, there is a good chance that your injuries were not your fault entirely.
 If your injuries are very minor, say just a few scratches and a bruise or two, it is unlikely you will be concerned about making a claim.
 If your injuries are going to cost you money, you will certainly want to know whether you can claim compensation; otherwise, you might either have to foot any bills yourself or go without the treatment you need.
 This is where it gets tricky.

 Can you prove that your injury was caused by a negligent act?

 Many accidents are caused by a lack of care by the property owner whose property you are using.
-If you believe this is the case, you will need to establish that the injury was caused by willful disregard for safety.
+If you believe this is the case, you will need to establish that the injury was caused by a willful disregard for safety.
 This isn’t easy, because if you are badly injured, you will probably be more concerned with getting medical treatment than finding evidence that can back up your claim that it was someone else’s fault.
 Most property owners who routinely make their properties accessible to the public will have taken out premises liability insurance that should cover them if a member of the public is hurt on their property.
 However, that doesn’t mean that the relevant insurer will be happy to front up with compensation if a claim is made.
 In fact, they will probably make it darned hard to win such a claim.

 Winning a slip and fall injury claim